TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-backup-pointintimerestore.md

 * If you are having connectivity issue after restoring the server then make sure that the connection string is referring to the restored server.
 * Azure that you try to restore to a point in time that is within you configured retention period.
 Note that we do not backfill the backups if you increase the retention period.
-* If you are trying to restore to a point in time within the last 5 minutes and the backup is not yet available, wait for up to 5 minutes and try to restore again
+* If you are trying to restore to a point in time within the last 5 minutes and the backup is not yet available, wait for up to 5 minutes and try to restore again.
+* The point in time restore duration depends on your database size and the transaction log size from last full backup.
+The SLA of restore time is 12 hours.

 ## **Recommended Documents**